-ICRC has its national office (delegation) in Yangon, with sub-delegations and offices in Rakhine, Shan, Kachin States and the Mandalay Region (covering implementation in Chin State, and Magway and Sagaing Regions) from where it will directly oversee implementation of the project, as well as the implementation of the stakeholder engagement activities.
+ICRC has its delegation (national head office) in Yangon, with sub-delegations and offices in Rakhine, Shan, Kachin States and the Mandalay Region (covering implementation in Chin State, and Magway and Sagaing Regions) from where it will directly oversee implementation of the project, as well as the implementation of the stakeholder engagement activities.
+The Yangon delegation also hosts a 'mobile sub-delegation' which serves the south-east of the country.
 The AAP Focal Point in the delegation level in Myanmar, together with the AAP Focal Points at the sub-delegation level, will support the implementation of the stakeholder engagement activities for this project.
-EcoSec, WatHab and AAP are under the responsibility of the Head of Progammes in Yangon.
+EcoSec, WatHab and AAP are under the responsibility of the Head of Progammes, AAP under the Analysis and Evidence Coordinator in Yangon.